open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `target` is either a path expression to a telemetry field to retrieve or a literal.

 `version` is an optional string.
-MurmurHash3 has 32-bit and 128-bit version.
+MurmurHash3 has 32-bit and 128-bit versions.
 The default value is `128`.
-Available values are `32` and `128`.
+Valid values are `32` and `128`.

 The returned type is `string`.